 You have to be one step ahead of the user.
 If there is a chance that the person using the application may not know something or enter some data incorrectly, take care of the facilitation in the form of helpful hints and tips appearing in the right place of the interface.
-Did you notice that Gmail tells you that an attachment is missing from the message, if the text says you were supposed to attach it?
-This is the great example of what you should consider when it comes to error prevention!
+Did you notice that Gmail tells you that an attachment is missing from the message if the text says you were supposed to attach it?
+This is a great example of what you should consider when it comes to error prevention!

 6. Recognition rather than recall:

 A user's memory and attention can be unreliable.
 It is worth reminding them that they have started some kind of a process.
 Solutions that suggest what products they viewed in the store or that the shopping cart includes products that have not yet been paid for are very important user interface elements, especially in contemporary e-commerce.

 7. Flexibility and efficiency of use:

 Application users can be divided into beginners and more advanced.
 This mainly applies to more extensive products, but it is worth remembering that the latter group has always been in the former.
 If you want to satisfy all users, take care of efficiency.
 A good example of flexible UX is placing the name of the action in drop-down lists with a keyboard shortcut hint located next to it.

 Less is more and nothing else needs to be added here.
 Google's home page is the best example of this.